-We have audited the accompanying consolidated financial statements of St. Lucia Electricity Services Limited and its Subsidiaries ("the Group"), which comprise the consolidated statement of financial position as at December 31, 2022, and the consolidated statements of changes in equity, comprehensive income and cashflow for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of St. Lucia Electricity Services Limited (the Group), which comprise:

+- the consolidated statement of financial position as at December 31, 2024; - the consolidated statement of comprehensive income, consolidated statement of changes in equity, and consolidated statement of cash flows for the year then ended; and - notes to the consolidated financial statements, including material accounting policy information.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at December 31, 2022, and the results of its operations for the year then ended in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at December 31, 2024, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IASB).